Cap-go/CLI/README.md

 > This command will ask for confirmation, it shows a table of what it will be keeping and removing.

+> This command will ignore bundle who are in use in channels.

 ## End-to-End encryption (Zero trust)

 Capgo support end-to-end encryption, this mean that your code is encrypted before send to the cloud and decrypted on the device.